Man United stutter in pursuit of leaders City

 A fine performance from goalkeeper Tim Krul was overshadowed by Newcastle's equaliser.

-Ferdinand appeared to win the ball fairly from Ben Arfa but linesman John Flynn signalled a penalty.
+Ferdinand appeared to win the ball fairly from Ben Arfa but assistant referee John Flynn signalled a penalty.
 Referee Mike Jones then awarded a spot-kick after consulting with his assistant and Ba slotted in his ninth league goal of the season.

-"The problem is the referees are full time but the linesmen are not."
+"The problem is the referees are full time but the linesmen are not and whether he ever gets a game again, the assistant referee, is not for me to decide but it was an absolutely shocking decision."

 United, who wasted a host of chances, were also denied by a late goal-line clearance and had a goal ruled out for offside in stoppage time.